UndeadZeratul/wartrophies/README.md

 - The mod has been tested in multiplayer and works just fine.
 If any abnormalities are observed, please report them.
 - Due to the way data is saved, the mod may cause ini bloat if played with too many mods for a long time.
 The data is at the bottom of your config file in a separate section.
 If ini bloat really bothers you, this mod probably isn't for you.
 At the moment there is no other way to store data between saves.
 - Stats do not persist between IWADs.
 Due to how CVars are stored in the ini file, the only workaround is to use JPL's [WadSmoosh](https://forum.zdoom.org/viewtopic.php?f=232&t=52757) and use Doom_Complete as an IWAD.
----
-- If you have played a version of this mod prior to v1.0.0, you *may* encounter the following error message: `Dictionary is expected to be a JSON object`.
-To fix this, you have four options, three of which require config editing:
-1. If the data is split into several CVars, i.e. `wt_stats_weapons_kills_x`, where x is a number from 1-20, combine the value of all CVars starting from `*_1` until you run out of text, and put it in the `wt_stats_weapons_kills` CVar at the bottom of the config under the section `ConfigOnlyVariables`.
-2. If the data is only in one CVar called `wt_stats_weapons_kills`, but has lots of `@` in the string, replace all `@` with `\`, and replace the CVar with the same name at the bottom of the config under the section `ConfigOnlyVariables` with the one you just edited.
-3. Erase all encounters of `wt_stats_*` and let the mod generate those again.
-This will result in progress loss.
-4. Delete the config and let GZDoom generate it again.
-Will result in progress loss.
-Obviously this is the least convenient solution, but it's guaranteed to work.

 ### First time playing?
 Read this.
 ---